-The course developed within the framework of the Ecaris project therefore reflects the entire course and results of the project that were elaborated by the partners in order to be easily accessible online.
-The testing phase of the eCourse, aimed at validating the developed and proposed online course, involved professionals from the sector and with the profile of the final users of the course.
+The course developed within the framework of the Ecaris project therefore reflects the entire course and results of the project, that were elaborated by the partners in order to be easily accessible online.
+The testing phase of the eCourse, aimed at validating the developed and proposed online course, involved professionals from the sector and the profile of the final users of the course.

 Participants provided feedback after navigating the platform and reviewing the proposed content.
-All the participants gave a very positive assessment of the learning experience and based on their comments and recommendations the eCourse was finalised, by maximising the impact of the course and making it ready to be disseminated to the target group.
+All the participants gave a very positive assessment of the learning experience.
+Based on their comments and recommendations, the eCourse was finalised, by maximising the impact of the course and making it ready to be disseminated to the target group.

-The Ecaris eCourse can therefore be considered to have achieved its objectives and it ensures that all those carers throughout Europe interested increasing their knowledge of kidney diseases affecting their loved ones, can do so in a self-taught way thanks to the e-learning.
+The Ecaris eCourse can therefore be considered to have achieved its objectives and it ensures that caregivers throughout Europe who are interested in increasing their knowledge of kidney diseases and how they are affecting their loved ones, now have the tool to do so, in a self-taught manner thanks to the elearning.